Humancannonball/DevOps-project/README.md

 ## Introduction

 This repository contains the configuration and scripts to manage Kubernetes clusters using Flux.
 Flux is a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible.
+The project now uses three images: web, turing-service, and prisoner-service.

 ## Project Structure